 22 years experience as a Business Coach of SME’s and an advocate of inclusive business mgt and Co-operatives.

-John is a Built Environment Consultant with his won low-carbon precinct and home consulting business.
-He is a member of several co-operatives including Narara Ecovillage and Enova Community Energy and formerly was a Civil Engineer and IT consultant.
+An Engineer with a consulting business for Resilient Built Environments, including low-carbon precincts and homes.
+He is a member of several co-operatives and member-owned business, including Narara Ecovillage, Enova Community Energy and Greater Bank, and was formerly a Civil Engineer and IT consultant.

-He co-founded a computer-aided-design and database company, CadBase Systems, and was CEO or President of several not for profit organisations including a public company, the Sydney PC Users Group, and Permaculture Hunter.
+He co-founded a computer-aided-design and database company, CadBase Systems, and has been CEO of several not for profit organisations including a public company, the Sydney PC Users Group.

-John has rescued businesses and developed strategies to run many successful events, festivals and conferences including with international artists and speakers.
+John has rescued businesses and developed strategies to help raise funding for ventures including a large $1m community battery, and festivals and conferences with international artists and speakers.